blueboxd/chromium-legacy/README.md

 # Chromium-legacy

-Chromium-legacy is the latest Chromium patched & built for legacy Mac OS X Lion series (10.7/10.8).
+Chromium-legacy is the latest Chromium patched & built for legacy Mac OS X (10.7+).
-**Not working on 10.9 for now.**
+~~Not working on 10.9 for now.~~
+Now working on 10.9. (thanks [@Wowfunhappy](https://github.com/Wowfunhappy))

 **NB: Not for natively supported environments (10.10+).**

 ## working properly
-- networking
-    - modern HTTP protocols (http2/quic)
+- modern HTTP protocols (http2/http3/quic)
 - modern TLS
 - rendering
     - [Skia is also patched](../../../skia) for proper font rendering
 - JavaScript
+    - latest V8 engine
 - media playing
     - but due to no GPU assist, high CPU usage
+- WebAuthn/FIDO2
+    - you need some patches to use USB keys on 10.7.

 ## limitation / glitches
-Some features not implemented in 10.7 are disabled (maybe simply commented out), so may not available even on 10.10+. (you'd better use official Chrome builds on 10.10+, of course)
 - UI
     - windows
         - ~~close/minimize/resize buttons are invisible~~